Amer-Abuyaqob/Gator-BlogAggregator/README.md

 - `node dist/main.js reset` → Wipes all users from the DB and reports how many were deleted, exit code 0
 - `node dist/main.js users` → Lists all users; the current user is shown with `(current)`
 - `node dist/main.js addfeed "Hacker News RSS" "https://hnrss.org/newest"` → Adds a feed for the current user
+- `node dist/main.js feeds` → Lists all feeds with name, URL, and creator

 ### Database